isomerpages/moe-sengkangsec/_co-curricular-activities/Clubs & Societies/Art Club.md

 </p>
 <p>Art Club aims to foster a love for the visual arts, encourage self-expression,
 and provide a collaborative space for student artists of all skill levels.
-Whether you’re a beginner exploring your creativity or an experienced artist looking to refine your skills, we believe everyone has the potential to be creative.</p>
+Whether you are a beginner exploring your creativity or an experienced artist looking to refine your skills, we believe everyone has the potential to be creative.</p>
 <p>The Art Club provides its members with the opportunities to express themselves
 creatively through taking part in art competitions and programmes to boost their artistic confidence and creative thinking skills.
 It also creates various opportunities for talented SKY to showcase their artistic abilities outside of their regular curriculum.</p>
-<p></p>
 <p><strong>Achievements and Accolades</strong>
 <br>
 </p>